Parking - one of the more tedious aspects of life and yet one that is absolutely integral to most of our day-to-day lives.

-A fascinating article on MotherJones.com points out that there are about a quarter of a billion cars and light vans in the USA and about one billion parking spaces to cater for all those vehicles.
-Applying the same ratio for Ireland (with about 2.5 million cars) indicates that there are about ten million spaces here.
-Ten million spaces takes up a lot of space in a small country - approximately 110 square kilometres in fact or an area the same size as Dublin City.
-That’s a lot of space and a lot of space which is vacant most of the time.
+According to an article on Mother Jones, there are about a quarter of a billion cars and light vans in the USA and roughly one billion parking spaces to cater to all those vehicles.
+Applying the same ratio for Ireland (with about 2.5 million cars) should indicate that there must be around ten million spaces - give or take - across the country.
+Stop and consider that figure for a few moments.

+Let’s just take that figure of ten million car parking spaces and run with it for a while.
+All put together, that would create an area of approximately 110 square kilometres sq - roughly the same size as Dublin City.
+That’s a lot of space and a lot of space which lies vacant a lot of the time.

 Services such as the Dublin City website showing available car spaces may become a curious anachronism for future generations who have either eschewed the car or use driverless cars which conveniently take themselves elsewhere to ‘lay up’ until needed again.

 While it’s impossible to predict the future, it seems likely that our current trend for cars and the necessary spaces to accommodate them will come to an end at some point in the near to mid-future.
 It’s unclear where we go from here, but with new technology, along with profound changes in social behaviour that comes with something like the Covid-19 pandemic, it seems likely that there are going to be major changes in the coming decades.

 But that might be getting a little ahead of ourselves.
 Exciting changes may be ahead, but for the time being cars and other vehicles still play a fundamental part in our lives.
 Make sure you have the right kind of car insurance with 123.ie, especially as we begin to head into the colder months.
 The world is changing rapidly and at times it can be difficult to keep up, but for the time being, let’s focus on the here and now.